ntrezowan/the-plain/_posts/2009-08-11-installing-nagios-on-ubuntu-server.md

 ___

-Now browse to http://localhost/nagios and log in as `nagiosadmin` using password `nagios`.
+Browse to http://localhost/nagios and log in as `nagiosadmin` using password `nagios`.